tedtred/MaintenanceTracker-1/DOCKER-GUIDE.md

 We've implemented several critical fixes to ensure cross-environment compatibility between Replit and Docker deployments:

-1. **Database Schema Adapters**: Created a comprehensive database migration script that detects and adds any missing columns needed in the Docker environment.
+1. **Database Schema Adapters**: Created a comprehensive database migration script (CommonJS format) that detects and adds any missing columns needed in the Docker environment.

-2. **Module System Compatibility**: Updated scripts to work with ES modules, fixing the module system differences between environments.
+2. **Module System Compatibility**: Created a CommonJS version (.cjs) of scripts to ensure compatibility with Docker environments regardless of Node.js module settings.

 3. **Production Server Configuration**: Added a production-specific server entry point that doesn't require Vite in production.

 4. **TypeScript Integration**: Updated Docker configuration to use TypeScript in the container through the `tsx` package.

 5. **Environment Detection**: Added consistent environment variables to detect Docker environments correctly.

+6. **Filename Extensions**: Updated import statements to use correct extension-less imports for TypeScript compatibility.

 ## Deploying with Docker